David-Ant/online_skate_shop/README.md

 - Add filters sidebar to shopping pages ✔️
 - Add an admin side dashboard ✔️
 - Fix custom order images in shopping cart ✔️
-- Properly finish the main page
+- Properly finish the main page ✔️
+- Add a dark mode
+- Let the admin see which products are in an order